caporaso-lab/developing-with-qiime2/book/intro.md

 ## About
 The content in this book is organized under the [Diátaxis](https://diataxis.fr/) framework {cite}`diataxis`.
-This means that you can expect Tutorials, How-To-Guides, Explainers, and References which each serve a different goal for the reader.
+This means that you can expect Tutorials, How-To-Guides, Explainations, and References which each serve a different goal for the reader.

 ```{list-table}
 :header-rows: 1